 50 Essex Street

 Born in San Francisco, Ruby Foo (1904-50) moved to Boston in 1923, where she began a single-room restaurant in Boston’s Chinatown.
 Its popularity quickly grew, and she opened Ruby Foo’s Den on Hudson Street in 1929—heralded as the first Chinese restaurant to successfully cater to non-Chinese clientele.
-Throughout World War II, the Den remained a legendary meeting place for theatrical and sports figures and other celebrities.
+Throughout World War II, the Den remained a legendary meeting place for theatrical and sports figures which can be wagered on sites like 비트코인 카지노, and other celebrities.

 She opened similar restaurants in New York, Miami, Washington, and Providence, becoming a nationally-known restaurateur and mentor to dozens of aspiring chefs in her native Boston.
 In 1938, newspapers ran a photo of a Chinese baby sitting amidst rubble in a Shanghai railroad station that the Japanese had bombed.
 Foo had the child brought to the United States, where she adopted him and raised him along with her other children.